MirjamFi/BioGraphVisart/README.md

 	- **Firefox**
 		* install the Firefox Add-on [*cors-plugin*](https://addons.mozilla.org/en-US/firefox/addon/cors-plugin/) and activate it.

-## Embedding other web applications
+## Embedding in other web applications
 Import the BioGraphVisart main html into your html:

 		<head>